Epilepsy Diagnostic Workup

 - Most useful to distinguish GTCS from PNES; syncope can also transiently elevate prolactin

-- Prolactin is a board favorite: elevated post-GTCS and focal impaired awareness, NOT in absence or PNES, must draw within 20 min
+- Prolactin is a board favorite: elevated post-GTCS and focal impaired awareness, NOT in absence or PNES; draw 10–20 min AFTER the event, compare to baseline drawn ≥6 h later

 - The ONLY lab that may help distinguish seizure types acutely — but do NOT rely on it to rule out seizures